-901 EAW ‘A’ Flight is based alongside 83 Expeditionary Air Group at its base in the Middle East.
-‘A’ Flight provides essential base support, air mobility, cargo and postal operations and technical services to 83 EAG and other units, including Joint Force Communication and Information Systems (Middle East), who support military voice and data services throughout the region.
-The Flight also employs RAF environmental health technicians, physical training instructors and medics who help personnel throughout the Middle East remain fighting fit.
-The Flight employs personnel from the Army and RAF, including a sizeable contingent of personnel from the Army Reserves.
+901 Expeditionary Air Wing (901 EAW) is based alongside Headquarters 83 Expeditionary Air Group (83 EAG) in the Middle East.
+The Wing provides services to HQ 83 EAG and other assigned units, including Joint Force Communication and Information Systems (Middle East), who support military voice and data services throughout the region.
+The Wing employs personnel from all 3 Services.

 Command and Control

 901 EAW is one of 4 EAWs under command of 83 EAG and is commanded by an RAF Squadron Leader, who is responsible to the Air Officer Commanding 83 EAG for the Wing’s operations.

 901 Wing was formed on 1 October 1944 at Chiringa, India, and consisted of 177 and 211 Squadrons flying Beaufighter twin-engined fighter-bombers.
 The Wing was renamed No 901 (Tactical) Wing on 1 December 1944.